-When clean energy supplier Bulb recently upped its charges, the company blamed it on rising network and policy costs.
-But if renewable costs have fallen dramatically over the last decade (to the point they’re now cheaper than fossil fuels), why have electricity bills continued to rise?
+Even before the recent surge, electricity prices were inflating year-on-year.
+But renewable costs have fallen dramatically over the last decade (to the point they’re now cheaper than fossil fuels), so why have electricity bills continued to rise?

 The cost of new renewable generation systems has dropped.
 Installations have been subsidised, prices have come down through efficiency, scale and experience, and the operating costs are marginal compared to fossil fuel plants (‘fuels’ like solar and wind are free).
 But the wholesale generation cost is only a proportion of the price consumers pay (see above).

 Our energy system used to be simple: big, centralised power stations producing a constant supply to many consumers.
 But now we have many decentralised generators, producing energy when the sun shines or the wind blows.
 Power flows both to and from consumers (when they own solar panels).
 The variable and intermittent nature of renewables requires investment in technology to counterbalance that variance in frequency.
 They also need to be situated in optimal locations, which can result in new transmission infrastructure stretching over longer distances.